Scope#24 | Roy Hill

 “So many of the mines in the Pilbara and worldwide are quite deep holes.
 At the end our mining operation, we would have basically backfilled all of our pits and rehabilitated them.
 We will leave quite a small environmental footprint, which I think is quite unique,” he says.

-At the port, the company also protected the mangroves during construction of the 4.2 kilometer-long conveyer belt that connects the stockpile with the ship loader, and the conveyer was also covered to keep dust down.
+At the port, the company also protected the mangroves during construction of the 4.2 km-long conveyer belt that connects the stockpile with the ship loader, and the conveyer was also covered to keep dust down.

 Iron Ore Big Down Under